How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: Introduction

 Regarding the functional differences between banks and stock markets in financing innovation, our results are in line with theoretical arguments that banks are generally reluctant to finance high-risk, intangible R\&D activities \citep{holmstrom1993market, allen1999diversity}, and consistent with empirical findings that stock markets and venture capital are better equipped than credit market to support innovation by pooling risk and valuing future growth potential \citep{rajan1998finance,kortum2000venture, brown2009financing, brown2013law, hsu2014financial}.
+However, as discussed above, we find that institutional quality moderates the relationship between innovation and financial in a way that the law-finance nexus literature does not capture.

 The rest of the paper is organized as follows: Section \ref{data} describes the data.
 Section \ref{iv} presents the main results.
-Section \ref{sec:dynamic} examines the dynamic effects of innovation.
+Section \ref{sec:moderation} studies the moderating effect of institutional quality.
+Section \ref{sec:nonlinear} finds that the moderating effect of institutional quality can be nonlinear.
 Section \ref{sec:conclusion} concludes.